MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-static-arrays-are-the-best-vectors.md

 This program uses `if (persons_size >= MAX_PERSONS)` to gracefully handle running out space in the `persons` array.
 If the program were to be slightly rewritten to use `realloc()`, `push_person()` would check whether `realloc()` returned `NULL`, and one would typically `free()` the memory at some point, if only to please leak detectors.
 In C++ you'd have to catch `std::bad_alloc` to gracefully handle running out of memory, but most C++ programs don't bother doing that.

 It also can't be understated how useful it is that C guarantees that all global and static variables are initialized to 0, as you can use it to fill your settings struct with default values of `0`, `'\0'`, `NULL`, and `false` (since they're all internally represented by 0).
+This works recursively, so if your settings struct contains a player struct, and that player struct then contains an array with a size of 42, then all of that gets initialized to 0 too!

 From my personal experience playing around with static arrays the past few months, I believe static arrays should be preferred over stuff that uses the heap, like `malloc()` or `std::vector`, in almost all cases (nuclear hot programming take, I know).